3.10.1. Rules for drawing hydrographic items

 If a river runs through a lake or water basin, you should still draw a line to represent the stream:

-Don't draw rivers that are completely or largely enclosed within pipes:
+Don't draw rivers that are fully or partially enclosed in pipes:

 If a river is only enclosed in a pipe where it runs under a road, don't cut off your river drawing in that spot.